pact-foundation/pact-php/README.md

     * [Examples](#additional-examples)

 ## Versions
+8.x adds support for pact specification 3.X & 4.X via Pact FFI.
+This results in dropping support for PHP 7.3.
 7.x updates internal dependencies and libraries, mostly to Guzzle 7.X.
 This results in dropping support for PHP 7.2.
 6.x updates internal dependencies, mostly surrounding the Amp library.
 This results in dropping support for PHP 7.1.